sjafri5/react-redux-boilerplate/README.md

     -- style/            --> all global styles, layout, config -- assets/           --> all static assets ( image, fonts ... etc )
       -- template/       --> you probably won't touch this unless you want to create new template
 ```

-* For `config/` and `bin/` folder, it is covered at [Configuration](#configuration) section

-* For `__tests__/` folder, it is covered at [Writing Unit Test](#writing-unit-test) section

-* For our Redux coding style, we are using [Ducks](https://github.com/erikras/ducks-modular-redux) standards

-* For how to write code in ES6 /React / Redux / POSTCSS  ... etc, please feel free to look at our simple example code.
-And if you have question or want to study future, please checkout the [Knowledge Base Reading](#knowledge-base-reading) section, which covers everything we used in this boilerplate.

-**NOTE: When you import resources, please make sure you have the right path**